 Notions of deep mapping and psychogeography are integral methodologies within my research which have also allowed me to develop a deeper and new found awareness for these places.
 Literature has also played a significant role in informing my practice, in particular, the poetry of Robert Louis Stevenson and novels by George Perec which draw attention to the ordinary and the insignificant.

-The process of making is also important; with repetition, endurance and erasure being a way of challenging my drawings and paintings.
-Time being a space for repetition; I repeatedly visit places to enhance my understanding of them.
-Through this I have developed my own language of places, using fragmentation, absence and isolation as a way of reflecting memories.
+The process of making is also important; with repeated patterns, endurance and erasure being a way of challenging my drawings and paintings.
+Time being a space for repetition; I regularly visit places to enhance my understanding of them.
+Ideas begin on location through sketchbook drawings which then expand into larger media through graphite and charcoal or smaller scale mixed media paintings.
+Within the language of psychogeography, a drawn realism echoes through the work, emphasising the uncanny nature of everyday objects and architecture.
+I have developed my own language of places, using fragmentation, absence and isolation as a way of reflecting memories.